 For other questions or comments, contact Christy Hudson, Public Health Division, OHA.

 CMS/Medicare Ground Transporter Data Collection: May 2020 Update

 The Centers for Medicare and Medicaid Services (CMS) recently announced a modification to the Medicare Ground Ambulance Data Collection System.

 Ambulance services selected to participate in year one reporting can choose a new reporting period beginning in 2021, rather than reporting for 2020.
-Please review the CMS language on Medicare Ground Ambulance Data Collection System here.
-Read the full announcement, access the most recent version of COVID-19 Emergency Declaration Blanket Waivers for Health Care Providers here.
+Please read the full announcement, and access the most recent version of COVID-19 Emergency Declaration Blanket Waivers for Health Care Providers.